 Spartanburg Methodist College accepts academic credits earned at other regionally accredited colleges and universities throughout the United States.
-In addition, the College may award credit for military service, for the Advanced Placement Program, for the International Baccalaureate Programme, and through the
+In addition, the College may award credit for Prior Learning Assessment (PLA) such as Workplace Experiences, Professional Certifications, Non-Credit Coursework,

-College Level Examination Placement Program (CLEP).
-No more than a cumulative total of 75 percent of the total associate degree or bachelor's degree will be accepted from other colleges, universities, and other sources.
+Foreign Language Competency, Military Service, Graduation from a Criminal Justice Academy, the Advanced Placement Program, the International Baccalaureate Programme, and through the College Level Examination Placement Program (CLEP).
+All credits awarded from all sources will appear on the official academic transcript with a grade of "CR," but will not affect the grade point average at Spartanburg Methodist College.
+No more than a cumulative total of 75 percent of the total associate degree or bachelor's degree will be accepted from other colleges, universities, and other PLA sources.